Affordable Housing In Unity Park

-With guidance from the Southernside residents, the Greenville Housing Fund and the City have mapped out a plan for the surrounding streets - one that envisions a vibrant, sustainable and complementary mixed-income neighborhood that is reflective of the entire community.
+With guidance from neighborhood residents, the Greenville Housing Fund and the City have mapped out a plan for the surrounding streets - one that envisions a vibrant, sustainable and complementary mixed-income neighborhood that is reflective of the entire community.

 MHK Architecture & Planning has proposed a mixed use project that would include 70 housing units.
 The proposal shows 20 percent of the units would be designated as affordable housing.
-The Design and Review Board is considering the proposal on October 13.
 The development would be located at the intersection of Mayberry Street and Delano Drive.

 The City donated land, valued at an estimated $8 million, to the Greenville Housing Fund.